Calorie Deficit Calculator for Teenagers – Safe Weight Loss

 Macronutrient Calories per Gram Teen RDA / DRI Notes

-Dietary Fat9 cal/g25–35% of total caloriesSupports hormones & growth
+Dietary Fat9 cal/g25–35% of total caloriesSupports hormones and growth

 Fiber25–31g per dayGirls 25g; Boys 31g